 Protein is an essential macronutrient that our body needs for normal functioning and Is considered the building blocks of our body’s tissues.
 Our body uses amino acids, which is protein broken down into its smaller form and is utilized for cell building and muscle mass.

-As our society has continued to become more health conscious and aware of important nutrients our body needs, so has the food industry in creating products that can be useful for reaching individual’s nutrition goals.
-One product that has been seen to have a continued growth and boom in the field is protein powder.
+As our society has continued to become more health conscious and aware of important nutrients our body needs, so has the food industry in creating products that can be useful for reaching an individual’s nutrition goals.
+One product that has been seen to have a continued growth in the field is protein powder.

 What is it?
 Where does it come from?
 Why would we need it?
 Below we will dive down into the whole “scoop” on protein powder.

 Protein powder is a dietary supplement that is used to increase overall protein intake and comes in a variety of forms.
 You may have also heard of a “protein shake,” as it is most commonly consumed as a drink.
 The three most common ones on the market include whey, casein, and soy.

 Protein powder is a great tool to utilize because it can also be used in a variety of ways!
 It can be used alone by just adding liquid, adding it to smoothies, or it can even be used in soups, oatmeal, or alternative desserts!
 The product is very versatile and there are many recipes you can find online on how to use protein powder creatively in your routine.

 As this nutritional supplement has continued to grow in popularity so has its expansion to tailor toward a variety of people.
 Growing in popularity include protein powders that are vegetarian and vegan friendly, as well as derived from different sources than the common ones mentioned above.

 You may be finding yourself wondering what is the difference between all of these different kinds of protein powders and which one is better for me?
 Well, this is solely dependent on what your nutritional concerns or goals may be!
 Continue reading to learn about the differences between each kind to help determine which might be the best fit for you.